zerogtiger/personal-site/public/_posts/nvim_tutorial/intro.md

 **Remark:** do not worry if you find unfamilar terms in the discussion below.
 They will be explained in later articles of this article.

 A little about Neovim: it is a modernized **fork** of the UNIX editor Vim.
-It has better support for modern features like LSPs (language server protocol, don't worry if you don't know what it is), faster parsing engine, and more.
+It has better support for modern features like LSPs (language server protocol), faster parsing engine, and more.

 Here are some questions I know people will ask
 1. Q: Why Neovim and not Vim or Helix?